awslabs/amazon-timestream-tools/integrations/flink_connector/README.md

 # TimestreamCustomerSampleJavaFlinkAdapter

-Sample Java Flink Adapter for AWS Timestream
+Sample application that reads data from Flink and writes to Amazon Timestream

 ----
 ## How to test it